shaun-wilson/BulkProps-Navisworks-Plugin/README.md

 ## Build Guide (Advanced)

-The Debug Build procedure has been configured to write directly into the `C:\Program Files\Autodesk\Navisworks Manage {Version}\Plugins\` folder, and then start Navisworks with a demo model from the SDK.
-You may want to adjust this behaviour to suit your machine (by editing the `BulkProps.csproj` and `BulkProps.csproj.user` files, or via the Visual Studio UI options).
-Alternatively, use the Release Procedure, which simply outputs the plugins files to the local `\bin\` folder.
+The plugin has been updated to use the latest .NET Core SDK.
+This means the "Solution" can still be edited with software such as Visual Studio (paid software), and alternatively it can now be edited using simpler editors like VSCode, and then compiled using the dotnet CLI tool (both free).
+These alternatives can also be run as "portable" applications, which helps if you don't have admin rights on your PC.

+#### If you have admin rights;
+* You can follow the instructions described here - https://learn.microsoft.com/en-us/dotnet/core/install/windows#install-the-sdk
+  * The instructions are basically to open powershell and run `winget install Microsoft.DotNet.SDK.8`
+  * If you get an error about winget not being installed, then follow the troubleshooting here - https://learn.microsoft.com/en-us/windows/package-manager/winget/#install-winget
+#### If you don't have admin rights;
+* Get 'dotnet.exe' via the script here - https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script
+#### Make sure everything is properly configured;
+* Make sure nuget has a source configured.
+If it doesn't, add one with `dotnet nuget add source "https://api.nuget.org/v3/index.json" --name "nuget.org"`
+* You may need to install a "Developer Pack" to compile the '.NET Framework 4.8' code, which can be done via `winget install -e --id Microsoft.DotNet.Framework.DeveloperPack_4`

-To enable development of the plugin on machines that do not have Navisworks Manage installed, the Solution uses a NuGet package to provide References of the Navisworks Manage API.
-The actual package used is not a fixed requirement - it just needs to provide the necessary `Autodesk.*` DLL's.
-These reference DLL's are NOT copied on Build.
+*Note*: To enable development of the plugin on machines that do not have Navisworks Manage installed, the Project references a NuGet package that has a copy of Navisworks Manage API.
+The actual package used is not a fixed requirement - it just needs to provide the necessary `Autodesk.*.dll` files.

-Your Visual Studio environment needs to have the correct .NET Framework installed, as dictacted by the Navisworks Manage API.
-The current version is 4.8.